Programming Choices at Woodman School

 Due to limited number of textbooks, students will primarily access textbooks within the classroom.
 In some cases, textbooks may be signed out by individual students on an interim basis.
 Many textbooks may also be accessed electronically.
 If possible, teachers will post electronic copies of textbooks to their D2L shells.

-To reduce the sharing of supplies and materials, a suggested student supply list is provided on the school website back to school page.
-A $40 centralized Student Supply Fee is charged to Grade 5-6 students for the 2022-2023 school year.
+Teachers will provide basic school supplies in class for students who require them.
+For students who prefer to have their own supplies, a suggested student supply list is provided on the school website.
+A centralized Student Supply Fee is charged to Grade 5-6 students for the 2023-2024 school year.
 This fee will be used by the school to purchase items such as: manipulatives, consumables, folders, duotangs, paper, tissues, etc. There is a school-based $30 fee for some complementary courses at the Grade 7-9 level (Food, Art, Construction, etc.) to cover the cost of consumables.
+A finalized fee schedule will be sent home to families on the first day of school on Aug.
+31.